 Perform a jump squat by driving off both feet to leave the ground.
 Land softly in a loaded squat position.

-Trainer Tip: I’ve made improvements to my own Bulgarian lunge form since we first shot this Booty Building Workout (hence the quick outfit change in the below GIF).
+Trainer Tip: I’ve made improvements to my own Bulgarian Lunge form since we first shot this Booty Building Workout (hence the quick outfit change in the below GIF).
 We are ALL a work in progress and I’m constantly learning and trying to improve my form so I can share that with you as well.
-Important changes, set up from the ground up so your front foot isn’t too far away from the chair.
-And shoelaces down on the chair (not toe popped up).
+Important changes: set up from the ground up so your front foot isn’t too far away from the chair and keep your shoelaces down on the chair.

 Step your right foot forward (it will vary for everyone, but a little over a foot in front of your bench).
 Your front thigh will be parallel to the ground.
 This is the bottom of your movement.